signature-opensource/CK-AppIdentity-Transport/README.md

 The initial objects are defined by a standard [.Net configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) that is locked and cannot be changed during the application lifetime.
-Configured objects are immutable but one can dynamically define
+Configured objects are immutable but one can dynamically define new objects and destroy dynamically defined objects.

 ## CK.AppIdentity